 Each exhibitor has their own trestle table where their rabbits are benched.
 The exhibitors are responsible for stewarding their own rabbit/s to the show table when they hear their pen number called.
 This is a less formal show offering exhibitors of any age a more hands on approach to showing in breed classes.

-Entering our novice classes couldn’t be easier.
+Entering our un-rung classes couldn’t be easier.
 There are no forms to fill out, no advance entries required and rabbits do not need to be registered.
 Listen to the classes as they are called to the judging table.
 If you wish to enter, simply bring your rabbit to the table along with your entry fee of $2.00.
-The novice section is open to pure and crossbred rabbits alike.
-Restrictions only apply in "member only" and "unrung" classes.
-To compete in unrung classes your rabbit must not be wearing an identification leg ring.
+To compete in un-rung classes your rabbit must not be wearing an identification leg ring or be marked with a tattoo.
 Rabbits that have previously been rung and have had their rings removed are welcome.